Processing time for L&I permits purchased:

 - If you are paying with cash, you must visit your local L&I office.

-“We are hiring electrical inspectors!
+Interested in becoming an electrical inspector?
+Look for available positions at careers.wa.gov”.
 To apply you must first take an electrical assessment, available on the first (Tumwater), second (Tukwila), and third (Moses Lake) Tuesday of each month.
-To sign up for the assessment contact electricalassessment@lni.wa.gov.
-Look for available inspector positions at careers.wa.gov”.
+To sign up for the assessment, contact electricalassessment@lni.wa.gov.

 Requesting inspections